MG2033/MobileNet-V2/README.md

 ## Tensorboard Visualization
 Tensorboard is integrated with the project using `tensorboardX` library which proved to be very useful as there is no official visualization library in pytorch.

+These are the learning curves for the CIFAR-10 experiment.

 <div align="center">
 <img src="https://github.com/MG2033/MobileNet-V2/blob/master/figures/tb.png"><br><br>
 </div>